Best password manager for seniors in 2026

 This guide is what I actually recommend to friends, family, and the individuals who come to us for advice.
 Not a vendor pitch.
 What I would tell my sister if she called me Saturday morning saying "I don't know where to start."

-Honesty up front: Obsidian Ridge sells a managed-detection product called Ridge Watch, and we affiliate-recommend consumer tools — when we link to them we may earn a commission.
-The recommendation comes first.
+Honesty up front: Obsidian Ridge sells a managed-detection product called Ridge Watch.
+We do not resell the consumer tools we mention or earn a commission on them — the recommendation is independent.
 If a product is on this list, it earns its place.

 The FBI's Internet Crime Complaint Center reported losses of $16.6 billion in 2024 — a 33% jump year over year.
 Investment fraud led by dollars, phishing and spoofing led by victim count, tech-support fraud inflicted nearly $1 billion on Americans over 60 alone.
 Those are reported numbers; actual figures are higher.